wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/configuration.md

 ## GoreplayMiddleware.Goreplay.ExtraArgs

-Specifies arguments for what traffic to capture:
+Specifies arguments for what traffic to capture or any [other extra arguments](https://github.com/buger/goreplay/blob/master/docs/Request-filtering.md) passed to GoReplay.

+Usage examples:

 * For VLAN-wrapped mirrored traffic, provide the following: